bayshades/Mapchooser-Extended-Anubis-Edition/README.md

 * sm_forcertv - Force an RTV vote.
 * sm_disablertv - Disable the RTV command.
 * sm_enablertv - Enable the RTV command.
+* sm_playersrtv - Count Players Online in Game.

+### Mapchooser Extended Create .cfg:

+## Standard configuration file creation file for those who have a lot of maps.
+You can disable it after creating the files.

+-- Admin --
+* sm_mcecreatecfg - Usage: sm_mcecreatecfg <prefix>.
+Exemple prefix ze zm.

 ### For Plugin Developers - Mapchooser Extended Forwards:
 * OnMapVoteStarted(const String:map[]) - Called at the start of a map vote, part of MapChooser